MicrosoftDocs/azure-dev-docs/articles/ux-beta/includes/storage-quickstart-credential-free-include.md

 ### Connect your app code using DefaultAzureCredential

-You can authenticate your local app to the Blob Storage account you created using the following steps:
+You can authorize access to data in your storage account using the following steps:

 1. Make sure you're authenticated with the same Azure AD account you assigned the role to on your Blob Storage account.
 You can authenticate via the Azure CLI, Visual Studio, or Azure PowerShell.

     [!INCLUDE [defaultazurecredential-sign-in](default-azure-credential-sign-in.md)]

-2. To implement `DefaultAzureCredential`, add the **Azure.Identity** package to your application.
+2. To use `DefaultAzureCredential`, add the **Azure.Identity** to your application.

     ```dotnetcli
     dotnet add package Azure.Identity